ec-europa/europa-component-library/docs/conventions/component.md

 ### Structure of components

-Here are some example of overall structure for components.
+Here are some examples of overall structure for components.
 The different files will be detailed below.

 Generic component `generic-component-navigation-menu`: